ashwintumma23/I-have-done-it-for-you/README.md

 For demonstation purposes we have two applications which log on to the log files for any issues faced during execution of test cases.

 The twitter rest api application uses [twitter4j](http://twitter4j.org) to fetch followers for the user, fetch recent tweets, Geolocation based tweet search.
 Each operation is an independent test case and logs tto error file upon exception.
-Open building the project the tools parses the log files and logs on issues
+Open building the project the tools parses the log files and logs on exceptions to Github Issues, Atlassian Jira Issues depending upon build location.
+The issues is searched using stackoverflow api for possible fixes.
+The issue description contains the links for the possible fixes.

+### API's Used
+The tool depends upon Github, Atlassian Jira , Stack Exchange api for logging issues.

+The demo applications use twitter4j for Twitter rest calls